Multigraded Hilbert series of invariants, covariants, and symplectic quotients for some rank $1$ Lie groups: Other semidirect products of by finite groups

 where $z\in\Sp^1$.

 For simplicity, we consider a representation of the form $V = \bigoplus\limits_{i=1}^n \nu_{a_i}$ where each $a_i > 0$.
-The maximally graded Hilbert series can be computed using the same methods as Theorem~\ref{thrm:O2Max}.
-Specifically, for the connected components corresponding to elements of the form $(z, \gamma)$ and $(z, \gamma^3)$, each integral in the Molien--Weyl Theorem is simply
+The maximally graded Hilbert series of the invariants can be computed using the same methods as in Theorem~\ref{thrm:O2Max}.
+Specifically, for the connected components corresponding to elements of the form $(z, \gamma)$ and $(z, \gamma^3)$, each integral in the Molien-Weyl Theorem is simply

 For the connected component associated to elements of the form $(z, 1)$, the integral is